-Ogden Museum of Southern Art will begin taking submissions for the 2020 edition of Louisiana Contemporary, Presented by The Helis Foundation, on Wednesday, April 8 and the call for entries will close on Friday, May 29.
+The call for entries for the 2020 edition of Louisiana Contemporary, Presented by The Helis Foundation, will close on Friday, June 26.

 Featured artists for the exhibition will be chosen by guest juror, René Morales, Director of Curatorial Affairs and Chief Curator at Pérez Art Museum Miami.

 Ogden Museum first launched Louisiana Contemporary, Presented by The Helis Foundation, in 2012, to establish a vehicle that would bring to the fore the work of artists living in Louisiana and highlight the dynamism of art practice throughout the state.